martinduke/draft-duke-shmoo-remote-meetings/draft-ietf-shmoo-cancel-meeting.md

 The IETF holds three in-person meetings per year to discuss and understand issues.
 However, various emergencies can make a planned in-person meeting infeasible.
-This document provides criteria for assessing meating feasibility.
+This document provides criteria for assessing meeting feasibility.

 --- middle